 Confused ’bout the legal stuff of trolling?
 Ever wondered if it’s an illegal thing?
-This article’ll explain the legal stuff of trolling in the U.S.A.
+This article will explain the legal stuff of trolling people online in the U.S.A.
 So you can remain safe and avoid any potential troubles.
 Get informed and stay safe online!

 Definition of Internet Trolling